 Since all works of literature have a protagonist, it is helpful to know which category or type of character the protagonist belongs in.
-A protagonist's traits help readers to understand them, connect with them, or follow their actions and understand why they do what they do.
+A protagonist's traits and attitude towards human nature help readers to understand them, connect with them to their own real life, or follow their actions and understand why they do what they do.

 Certain protagonists are considered to have universal qualities and these qualities are called archetypes.
 Archetypes have similar characteristics throughout literature and make unpredictable characters easier to understand.
 One archetype is the hero - defined as a person who is admired or idealized for courage, outstanding achievements, or noble qualities.
 However, there is more than one hero archetype.
 The most notable appear to the left.

 Classical heroes, sometimes known as romantic heroes, are everyday people that have a great talent!
-They often possess an attribute or quality that distinguishes them from ordinary people, making them a hero.
-It's important to remember that classical heroes are equal in their world, but possess a gift that others do not have.
+Classic heroes often possess an attribute or quality that distinguishes them from ordinary people, making them a hero.
+It's important to remember that classical hero is equal in their world, but the classical hero possesses a gift that others do not have.

-In literature, the term everyman has come to mean an ordinary individual that the audience or reader easily identifies with.
-Also, the everyman hero has no outstanding abilities or attributes.
-An everyman hero is thrown into extraordinary circumstances where they must act with heroic qualities.
+In literature, the term everyday has come to mean an ordinary individual that the audience or reader easily identifies with.
+Also, the everyday hero (sometimes known as the "everyman hero") has no outstanding abilities or attributes.
+An everyday hero is thrown into extraordinary circumstances where they must act with heroic qualities.
 Moreover, they have sound moral judgment and show selflessness in the face of adversity.

-Many protagonists in realistic fiction are considered everyman heroes.
+Many protagonists in realistic fiction are considered to be an everyday or everyman hero.

-Superheroes can start out as classical heroes or even everyman heroes and be given a power that makes them 'superhuman'.
+Superheroes can start out as classical heroes or even everyday heroes and be given a power that makes them 'superhuman'.
 They can also be born with a ‘superhuman’ power.

-Famous examples of heroes would be Superman, Thor, or Wolverine.
+Famous examples of the superhero archetypes would be Superman, Thor, or Wolverine.